apache/druid/docs/design/coordinator.md

 ### The Coordinator console

 The Druid Coordinator exposes a web GUI for displaying cluster information and rule configuration.
-For more details, please see [Coordinator console](../operations/management-uis.md#coordinator-consoles).
+For more details, see [Coordinator console](../operations/management-uis.md#coordinator-consoles).

 ### FAQ